 The following Environment Plans are accepted by NOPSEMA that cover Esso’s offshore activities.
 These are also published on NOPSEMA’s website www.nopsema.gov.au

 For activities in State Waters, an Environment Plan is prepared in accordance with the requirements of the Victorian Offshore Petroleum and Greenhouse Gas Storage (OPGGS) Act 2010 and the Victorian Offshore Petroleum and Greenhouse Gas Storage Regulations 2011 (Vic OPGGSR 2011).

 The following Environment Plan covers Esso’s pipeline activities in Victorian State Waters.
-It is planned to be submitted to the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) following a period of stakeholder consultation, in approximately December 2016.
+It has been submitted to the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) following a period of stakeholder consultation.
 If you would like to submit a question or concern about Esso’s pipeline activities in State Waters, please direct your question to email@example.com

 Oil Pollution Emergency Plan (OPEP)